allegroai/clearml-docs/docs/getting_started/video_tutorials/hyperdatasets_data_versioning.md

 To get the data you need to train on, you can easily create a dataview from code like so.
 Then you can add all sorts of constraints, like class filters, metadata filters, and class weights which will over or under sample the data as is required.

 After running the task, we can see it in the experiment manager.
 The model is reporting scalars and training as we would expect.
-When using Hyper-Datasets, there is also a dataviews tab with all of the possibilities at your disposal.
+When using Hyper-Datasets, there is also a **Dataviews** tab with all of the possibilities at your disposal.
 You can see which input datasets and versions that you used and can see the querying system that is used to subset them.
 This will already give you a nice, clean way to train your models on a very specific subset of the data, but there is more!

 If you want to remap labels, or enumerate them to integers on-the-fly, ClearML will keep track of all the transformations that are done and make sure they are reproducible.
 There is, of course, more still, so if you’re interested check out our documentation on Hyper-Datasets.